IPS-Eye-White

 Eastern Meditation

-Meditation: Entering an altered state of consciousness by use of a mantra, yoga, deep relaxation techniques, controlled breathing or visualization.
+Entering an altered state of consciousness by use of a mantra, yoga, deep relaxation techniques, controlled breathing or visualization.

-When I googled the word meditation I was overwhelmed (although not particularly surprised) by the sheer number of sites that linked to Eastern metaphysical philosophies, the New Age and/or Eastern religions, promote Buddhist/Hindu/New Age breathing meditation, the aim of which is to empty ones mind by focusing on the sensation of breathing and gently bringing ones mind back from all distracting thoughts that can and will arise.
+When I googled the word meditation I was overwhelmed (although not particularly surprised) by the sheer number of sites that linked to Eastern metaphysical philosophies, the New Age and/or Eastern religions.
+However, the ones I was interested in were those that promoted Buddhist/Hindu/New Age breathing meditation, the aim of which is to empty ones mind by focusing on the sensation of breathing and gently bringing ones mind back from all distracting thoughts that can and will arise.
+In other words, the practitioner is to empty their mind and to focus on a sensation to the exclusion of all else including critical thinking.

 Biblical Meditation

-Meditation is mentioned numerous times in the Scriptures, most often in the Psalms.
+Meditation is mentioned numerous times in the Scriptures - most often in the Psalms.
 However, when the Bible speaks about meditation, it means exactly what the synonyms do, i.e. contemplate, think, muse, ponder, consider, reflect, ruminate, deliberate, etc.

 But what are we supposed to mull over?